micronaut-projects/micronaut-maven-plugin/README.md

 $ mvn install
 ```

+You can skip execution of integration tests by adding `-Dinvoker.skip=true` to the command line.

 Then you need a sample application.
 The one at `examples/java` is the most up-to-date, but you can in principle generate
 a new one from Micronaut Starter.
 Then, change its `pom.xml` to set the following property: